Avlye/avlye/README.md

 ### Hi, it's great you're here! 👋

-I'm Gabriel Avlye, also known as Avlye, a Front End Developer with design roots.
+I'm Gabriel Almir, also known as Avlye, a Front End Developer with design roots.

 - ❤️ In love with programming.
 - 🌱 Learning React & TypeScript.